-BITFILE ID = 34745a2b00000000000954b
+BITFILE ID = 34745a2b000000000000954b

-''' 01. dual-state user file - dev 50331652 (daemon), fhandle 0100000000001888c5f6086f39b65c000e00000000000000000007040f6, uid 15948, size 3863854 No MSP/VG daemon database entries exist for this user file.
+No MSP/VG daemon database entries exist for this user file.

 Incomplete MSP/VG daemon database entries will be created for the default MSPs/VGs associated with this user file.

-This file will be remigrated to those MSPs/VGs for which it has incomplete database entries. '''
+This file will be remigrated to those MSPs/VGs for which it has incomplete database entries.

 The online file is the only available copy of the user file's data.
 Even though the file is in a dual state, no daemon database entries exist for the file, and therefore no backup copies are available.
 In order to repair this BFID set, dmaudit has to remigrate the user file to all the MSPs and volume groups that have the incomplete entry.
-Several new options that are available on the Recoverable Error Class menu are described in the following sections.
+Several new options that are available on the recoverable error class menu are described in the following sections.